And greetings to you, music lovers and thrill seekers all across the fruited plain.

 Shorts, polo type shirts, dress shirts, casual shirts.

-The dress shirts are stays cool, is that exactly what they do.
+The dress shirts are Stays Cool is that exactly what they do.

-It draws the moisture away from your body, it evaporates before it soaks in the fabric.
+It evaporates before it soaks in the fabric.

 You don't even know you are wearing these shirts.

-Because your exact neck size and sleeve length are the keys to the perfect fit.
+Long sleeve, short sleeve, 47 exact sizes because your exact neck size and sleeve length are the keys to the perfect fit.

-Forty-seven different sizes.
+47 different sizes.

-All kinds of colors and patterns, from basic white and both button-down collar and a point collar style.
+All kinds of colors and patterns from basic white and both button-down collar and a point collar style.

 Stuff is just soft as it can be to the touch.

-Dries twice as fast as a regular cotton shirt right away, and these are 100% cotton fabric.
+Dries twice as fast as a regular cotton shirt right away.

-There's not a synthetic or a blend, and they're not costly.
+There's not a synthetic or a blend.

 I mean, hell, seems like every time I go to Jose Bank, everything's on sale in there.